opensearch-project/project-website/_posts/2025-04-19-navigating-pagination-with-hybrid-query.md

 meta_description: Explore how pagination works in hybrid queries by using pagination depth to efficiently paginate over the result set.
 ---

-OpenSearch 2.10 introduced hybrid query, which has become a popular choice for improving semantic search relevance.
+OpenSearch 2.10 introduced hybrid queries, which have become a popular choice for improving semantic search relevance.
 By combining full-text lexical search with semantic search, hybrid queries deliver better results than either method alone across various applications, including e-commerce, document search, log analytics, and data exploration.
-Our [earlier blog](https://opensearch.org/blog/hybrid-search/) introduced this feature and presented quality and performance results.
+Our [earlier blog post](https://opensearch.org/blog/hybrid-search/) introduced this feature and presented quality and performance results.

-OpenSearch continues to enhance its hybrid query capabilities with features like post-filters, aggregations, query parallelization, explain, and sorting.
-Building on this momentum, OpenSearch 2.19 introduces pagination support through the new 'pagination_depth' parameter.
-When used with traditional from and size parameters, this enhancement helps you efficiently navigate through hybrid query result sets.
+OpenSearch continues to enhance its hybrid query capabilities with features like post-filters, aggregations, query parallelization, the `explain` parameter, and sorting.
+Building on this momentum, OpenSearch 2.19 introduced pagination support through the new `pagination_depth` parameter.
+When used with traditional `from` and `size` parameters, this enhancement helps you efficiently navigate through hybrid query result sets.
 For example, you can now paginate through thousands of search results one page at a time.

 In this blog post, we'll explain pagination and the `pagination_depth` parameter.
 We'll explore why pagination depth is necessary for hybrid queries, show you how to use this feature, and share benchmarking results.